perezja/sc_wdl_example/README.md

 This document overviews the steps performed for generating an input JSON and running an example single cell QC and filtering workflow.

-A synology NAS storing input data was mounted on the local machine at path `mnt_path.`
+A synology NAS storing input data was mounted on the local machine at path `mnt_path`.

 ### Containerization